 In this course, students continue to explore integration and application of UAS resources in United States airspace.

-They focus on building and executing drone field operations.
+They focus on building and executing simulated operations.
 The content includes the second half of Part 107 ground school instruction.
-Each student is issued a ready to fly quad copter or fixed wing drone which are used to create photo mosaics, topographic, vegetation, and 3D aerial maps while following lesson plans in radio communications, performance, physiological factors, decision making, airport operations, maintenance and pre-ﬂight procedures.
-In addition students experience flying a fixed wing drone over larger areas (below is a sample plan for a flight for a marsh restoration area in Yaquina Bay).
+Each student is issued a ready to fly a quad copter or fixed wing drone which are used to create photo mosaics, topographic, vegetation, and 3D aerial maps while following lesson plans in radio communications, performance, physiological factors, decision making, airport operations, maintenance and pre-ﬂight procedures.
+In addition students experience flying a fixed wing drone over larger areas.

 Students are issued an RTF (ready to fly) drone trainer and learn to ﬂy them using lesson plans in airspace, weather, performance, loading, emergency procedures, and crew resource management.